 Montessori and The Mindset of Lifelong Learning

 With the rate of change in our world accelerating and all kinds of new opportunities being created by technological innovation, lifelong learning is now a necessity for keeping up-to-date, staying relevant and thriving.

-If you want to learn about the differences between Montessori and traditional schooling, I highly recommend watching this video:
+If you want to learn about the differences between teaching in Montessori and traditional schooling, I highly recommend watching this video:

 Silicon Valley’s Innovation Secret: The Montessori Method

 The Montessori Method may just be Silicon Valley’s best kept secret.
 The connections between the innovators who built Silicon Valley and Montessori education run deep.